sparkflows/sparkflows-docs/docs/tutorials/01-facts-dataset.rst

 Update the Schema of the Dataset
 ================================

 Now click on ``Update`` to update the Schema of the Dataset.
-It would also display sample data for the dataset followed by the Schema.
+It would display sample data for the dataset followed by the Schema.

 In this case, the data file did not have a header row.
 So Fire gave it standard column names of ``C0, C1`` etc.